TanyamonSiri/house-prices-prediction-with-regression-model/README.md

 ### Description

-The goal of this report is to highlight:
 As this is the final project, I will focus on
 - Explore multiple feature engineering methods
 - Apply scikit-learn Pipeline to create pipeline for preprocessing and column transformer